A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Challenge Opportunity

-Thus, the existing works always fix the random seed and run algorithms ten times to alleviate the influence of randomness.
-Some optimization strategies \cite{stable_1,stable_2} might enhance the stability of deep graph clustering.
+In the existing studies, researchers conduct ten runs with different random seeds to alleviate the randomness influence on the experimental results.
+We consider that some optimization strategies \cite{stable_1,stable_2} might enhance the stability of deep graph clustering.